sebsamson/journaling_with_gtasks/README.md

-# Journaling with GTasks
+# Reflective Journaling Tool

 ## Introduction

 This tool uses Google Tasks and Google Spreadsheet to facilitate reflective journaling and metacognition.
 It allows users to easily create journal entries using any Google Tasks app, including the native Google Tasks panel in Google Workspace.
 The entries are then imported into a Google Spreadsheet, where they are automatically labeled and summarized using OpenAI’s GPT-3.5 Turbo.

 ## Purpose

 The main purpose of this tool is to help users grow and learn through reflective writing.
 By making it easy to create journal entries and providing insights into their content, the tool encourages users to engage in regular self-reflection and metacognition.

 ## Intended Audience

 The intended audience for this tool is anyone who is interested in using reflective writing as a tool for personal growth and learning.
+This includes the creator of the tool, as well as anyone who wants to create a similar tool for themselves.

 ## Requirements